Gonal-F RFF Redi-ject (Subcutaneous)

 - For use with assisted reproductive technology (ART) procedures:

-- Adults—150 international units (IU) injected under the skin once a day for five days beginning on Day 2 or Day 3 of your menstrual cycle.
-After five days, your dose may be increased by 75 to 150 IU every three to five days, up to a total dose of 450 IU once a day, for up to five more days.
+- Adults—At first, 150 international units (IU) injected under the skin once a day for not more than 10 days beginning on Day 2 or Day 3 of your menstrual cycle.
+Your doctor will adjust your dose to 75 to 150 IU every 3 to 5 days.
+However, the dose is usually not more than 450 IU per day.
 Some patients may start treatment at a dose of 225 IU once a day.
-Using follitropin alfa for longer than ten days may be needed, but only if directed by your doctor.
-Report when you receive your last dose of follitropin alfa because you may be given an injection of hCG twenty-four hours later.

 - For treatment of male infertility

-- Adults— 150 international units (IU) injected under the skin three times a week in conjunction with 1000 USP Units of human chorionic gonadotropin (hCG) three times a week.
-Your dose may be increased up to 300 IU three times a week, and the treatment may last up to eighteen months.
+- Adults—150 international units (IU) injected under the skin 3 times a week together with 1000 USP Units of human chorionic gonadotropin (hCG) 3 times a week.
+Your doctor will adjust your dose if needed.
+However, dose is not usually more than 300 IU 3 times a week.
+You may be given this medicine up to 18 months.

 - For treatment of female infertility: